 Our guest blogger Natalie Nuttall is a mum of two and co-founder of perinatal peer support charity, SMILE Group.
 She tells how being active helped her deal with perinatal mental illness….

-"There is something very freeing about abandoning my phone, clipping the dog lead on to our two-year-old greyhound, Hattie and heading off to the park for a brisk walk...whatever the weather.
+There’s something very freeing about abandoning my phone and heading off for a brisk walk with our greyhound Hattie.
+Whatever the weather.

-"When we welcomed our second child into the world in January 2015, I ensured I gave myself the best chance of dealing with PND if it should raise its ugly head again (and thankfully it didn’t) by balancing gentle walks with the pram with rest, support and self-care.
-Exercise was a key form of self-care for me and, though not a naturally sporty person, I donned my trainers in the months that followed to take some ‘me time’ by jogging round the streets of Macclesfield, culminating in a 5K run for SMILE Group eight months after giving birth.
+We welcomed our second child in January 2015 and I gave myself the best chance of dealing with PND should it raise its ugly head again (thankfully it didn’t).
+I balanced gentle walks with the pram with rest, support and self-care.
+Exercise was a key form of self-care for me.
+Though not a naturally sporty person, I donned my trainers in the months that followed to take some ‘me time’.
+I went jogging round the streets of Macclesfield, culminating in a 5K run for SMILE Group eight months after giving birth.
 I’m no Jessica Ennis but the sense of achievement was tangible and my body, mind and soul felt stronger for it.